Female freedom fighters of Goa have been an integral part of the state’s struggle for independence.

 Berta De Menezes Braganza

-Berta was the daughter of Luis de Menezes Braganza and sister of Dr Beatriz Menezes Braganza.
+Berta was the daughter of Luis de Menezes Braganza and the sister of Dr Beatriz Menezes Braganza.

 Dr Beatriz Menezes Braganza